 This traditional cheese ball is an old-school make-ahead appetizer that’s best after an 8-day rest for deeper flavor.
-Roll it in finely

-chopped nuts and parsley (optional) and serve with crackers, baguette slices, or crisp veggies.
+Roll it in finely chopped nuts and parsley (optional) and serve with crackers, baguette slices, or crisp veggies.

 Ingredients

-1 1/2 lb of cream cheese (5 packages)
+1 1/2 lb cream cheese (about 5 packages)

-1/2 pound Old English cheese (one package)
+1/2 lb Old English cheese (1 package)

-14 1/2 oz Roquefort cheese (three packages) (or “crumbled”)
+14 1/2 oz Roquefort cheese (about 3 packages), crumbled

-7 ozs. blue cheese (one package)
+7 oz blue cheese (1 package)

 Instructions

-Rub wooden bowl with garlic and let stand one day.
-Second day put cheese in bowl to soften; cream together until very smooth.
+Rub a wooden bowl with garlic and let it stand for 1 day.

 Serving Tips